ansible-middleware/instruqt/tracks/a4mw-eap-sso/02-a4mw-eap-sso-first-deployment/assignment.md

 4. The launch dialog open, asking for credentials (defaults are already set), click **Next**
 5. Click **Launch**; you will be redirected the executing job output page.
 6. Wait for the job to finish; you can scroll the output to have glimpse of what is being executed.
+7. Notice how each task output is colored differently; colors correspond to outcome status, which is very important in ansible:
+ * **OK (green)** indicates that no change was applied by tasks because the configuration was already found as expected.
+ * **CHANGED (yellow)** indicates that the wanted configuration has been applied, thus generating a change.
+ * **FAIL (red)** indicates that the tasks failed for some reason; sometimes the failure is fatal, other times you will see the playbook recovers the situation
+ * **SKIPPED (cyan)** indicates a tasks that was not executed, either because the playbook decided so, or because of some condition not allowing it run.